zzonyo/trust-docs-test/source/index.html.md

 Field               | Data Type | Description
 ---------           | --------- | -----------
-currency            | string    | The currency of this balance type|string|account type (spot, margin, point) balance             | string    | The total balance in the main currency unit including all balance and frozen banlance
+currency            | string    | The currency of this balance type|string|account type (spot, margin, point,super-margin) balance             | string    | The total balance in the main currency unit including all balance and frozen banlance

-## Get Account Balance of a Sub-Account
+## Get Account Balance of a Sub-User

 API Key Permission：Read

-This endpoint returns the balance of a sub-account specified by sub-uid.
+This endpoint returns the balance of a sub-user specified by sub-uid.

 ### HTTP Request